cardosoribeiro/leaf/ai/readme.md

 Found only on the islands of New Zealand, the Weka is a flightless bird with an inquisitive nature.

+## About MALLET

+Mallet: MAchine Learning for LanguagE Toolkit.
+MALLET is a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text.

+MALLET includes sophisticated tools for document classification: efficient routines for converting text to “features”, a wide variety of algorithms (including Naïve Bayes, Maximum Entropy, and Decision Trees), and code for evaluating classifier performance using several commonly used metrics.
+Quick Start / Developer’s Guide

+In addition to classification, MALLET includes tools for sequence tagging for applications such as named-entity extraction from text.
+Algorithms include Hidden Markov Models, Maximum Entropy Markov Models, and Conditional Random Fields.
+These methods are implemented in an extensible system for finite state transducers.

+Topic models are useful for analyzing large collections of unlabeled text.
+The MALLET topic modeling toolkit contains efficient, sampling-based implementations of Latent Dirichlet Allocation, Pachinko Allocation, and Hierarchical LDA.

 # Primary goals

 1. Use Naive Bayes to, given a set of symptoms, to predict which disease class the patient has.